MasudOsmanmr9/music-library-app/README.md

 The server will run on port 3001 by default.
 You can customize the ports as needed.

-#####we have provided postmans request collections export file, if you want you can import it and test apis form your end!
+##### we have provided postmans request collections export file in `server > utils` folder, if you want you can import it and test apis form your end!

 Feel free to adjust the project configuration according to your preferences.